wolfSSL/wolfTPM/README.md

 ## Project Features

-* This implementation provides all TPM 2.0 API’s in compliance with the specification.
+* This implementation provides all TPM 2.0 API's in compliance with the specification.
 * Wrappers provided to simplify Key Generation/Loading, RSA encrypt/decrypt, ECC sign/verify, ECDH, NV, Hashing/HACM, AES, Sealing/Unsealing, Attestation, PCR Extend/Quote and Secure Root of Trust.
 * Testing done using TPM 2.0 modules from STMicro ST33 (SPI/I2C), Infineon OPTIGA SLB9670/SLB9672, Microchip ATTPM20, Nations Tech Z32H330TC and Nuvoton NPCT650/NPCT750.
 * wolfTPM uses the TPM Interface Specification (TIS) to communicate either over SPI, or using a memory mapped I/O range.
-* wolfTPM can also use the Linux TPM kernel interface (/dev/tpmX) to talk with any physical TPM on SPI, I2C and even LPC bus.
+* wolfTPM can also use the Linux TPM kernel interface (`/dev/tpmX`) to talk with any physical TPM on SPI, I2C and even LPC bus.
 * Platform support for Raspberry Pi (Linux), MMIO, STM32 with CubeMX, Atmel ASF, Xilinx, QNX Infineon TriCore and Barebox.
 * The design allows for easy portability to different platforms:
     * Native C code designed for embedded use.